The one tool for secure AI-assisted development

 โœ… Free forever โš Free tier ยท paid Pro/Team โœ… Free โš Free preview (macOS) ยท pricing TBD โœ… Free

 Sourcing notes (May 2026).
 Warp open-sourced their client on April 28, 2026 (github.com/warpdotdev/warp) under AGPL v3 (UI crates MIT).
 Their cloud orchestration product (Oz / build.warp.dev) and managed agent backend remain SaaS โ€” the table reflects the open-source client's stated capabilities.
 Air is the JetBrains agentic IDE built on the abandoned Fleet codebase; the macOS preview launched March 2026 and supports Codex, Claude Agent, Gemini CLI, and Junie via JetBrains Account (jetbrains.com/air).
 Tabby is the open-source terminal at github.com/Eugeny/tabby; AI agents reach it via the Tabby MCP server plugin (terminal sessions are not orchestrated end-to-end the way a Termpolis swarm is).
+On the memory row: Warp's cross-agent Agent Memory (Oz) is the closest equivalent but is cloud-hosted, account/team-bound, and in research preview as of June 2026 (its GA persistent context is manually-authored Rules); Wave keeps only per-chat history; JetBrains Air uses manual instruction/rules files with no auto-memory; Tabby is a terminal with no AI memory.
+Termpolis's brain is local, automatic, cross-agent, and semantic (see the docs).

 ๐Ÿ›ก AI Security Center